patchfx/patchfx.github.io/_posts/2020-05-29-save-and-load-game-data-in-godot.markdown

 accessible through the singleton node `Global` that we created.

 The `str` function is casting our coins variable to a string so that it can be appended to the `Coins:` string.
-Without it you will get a type error.
+Without it, you will get a type error.
 We could have stored our coins as a string, but I think it's good practice to be strict with your types.